9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 Food Blogs as a Popular Kind of Blog to Start This Year

 There are plenty of different ways to monetize food blogs.
-That could mean creating your own products, like how some food bloggers sell books of their own recipes.
+That could mean creating your products, like how some food bloggers sell books of their recipes.
 Most food bloggers use affiliate marketing—for instance, using an affiliate link to point readers to their favorite cooking or baking equipment on Amazon.
-Be sure to take a peek at What’s Gaby Cooking and With the Grains for examples of successful food blogs—and follow along with my guide to starting a food blog too.
+Take a peek at What’s Gaby Cooking and With the Grains for examples of successful food blogs—and follow my guide to starting a food blog, too.

 6. Travel Blogs